 The Mainstreaming Migration into International Cooperation and Development (MMICD) project is implemented by the International Organization for Migration (IOM) and funded by the European Commission’s Directorate-General for International Partnerships (DG INTPA).
 It aims to strengthen the process of integrating migration into the international cooperation and development policy and interventions of the EU along with other donors and partners and to increase awareness and support for partner countries’ efforts to do the same.

 Under the framework of the 2030 Agenda for Sustainable Development, the MMICD project provides systematic guidance on how migration can be integrated into development cooperation sectors in a manner that:

 - Ensures that risks and opportunities are fully assessed;

 - Makes development cooperation more coherent and effective.

-The Package is being developed and rolled‑out with the EU and UN partners to assist international cooperation and development actors in integrating migration into interventions to improve development outcomes across various sectors and contribute to the promote of leaving no one behind.
+The Package was developed with the EU and UN partners to assist international cooperation and development actors in integrating migration into interventions to improve development outcomes across various sectors and contribute to the promote of leaving no one behind.
 The Toolkits and training materials have been recently piloted in three partner countries – Ecuador, Nepal, and Madagascar.
 The piloting includes sensitization to the importance of mainstreaming migration, capacity building and provision of tools and technical assistance to mainstream migration in selected development sectors.

 Contact the MMICD Project Team at ROBrusselsMMICD@iom.int and check out #MMICD activity on Twitter.